sockulags/Lexicon_JS_Calculator/README.md

 ![Calculator](/img/calculator.png)

  ## The functions currently included are
- - Addition\
+ - Addition
- - Subtraction\
+ - Subtraction
- - Multiplication\
+ - Multiplication
- - Division\
+ - Division
- - Square root\
+ - Square root
- - X powered to Y\
+ - X powered to Y
- - Factorials\
+ - Factorials
- - Modulus\
+ - Modulus
- - A button for getting the value of π\
+ - A button for getting the value of π
  - CE for clear everything.
-In this case means restart the calculation\
+In this case means restart the calculation
- - An arrow for undo latest input.\
+ - An arrow for undo latest input.
- - +/- to change between negative and positive number\
+ - +/- to change between negative and positive number
- - Equals sign to sum it up.
+ - Equals sign to sum it up

 ## How to use